AndrePortfolio/AndrePortfolio/README.md

 <h3 align="left">Current Project 🔍</h3>
 <p>
     <a href="https://github.com/btoksoez">cub3D</a> - Continuing to build upon the foundational skills acquired from <strong>so_long</strong>, I am now delving into the fascinating realm of raycasting techniques to simulate 3D representations.
-Through this project, I am not only mastering the art of applying mathematical concepts in programming but also refining my abilities in optimizing game rendering processes, further enriching my
+Through this project, I am not only mastering the art of applying mathematical concepts in programming but also refining my
 </p>

 <h3 align="left">Connect with me 🌐</h3>